r5d/nfsw/README.md

 # nfsw

-A text based adventure for friends as a christmas gag gift.
+A quirky text based adventure for friends as a gag gift.

 NSFW stands for NFSW is Full of Slimy Warts.